-To avoid name clashes custom modules that adds attributes to nodes should prefix the attribute name with the module's name and the '.' character.
+To avoid name clashes, custom modules that add attributes to nodes should prefix the attribute name with the module's name and the '.' character.
 Example: the DoseVolumeHistogram module can use attribute names such as DoseVolumeHistogram.StructureSetName, DoseVolumeHistogram.Unit, DoseVolumeHistogram.LineStyle.

-MRML nodes attributes can be also used filter criteria in MRML node selector widgets in the user interface.
+MRML node attributes can also be used as filter criteria in MRML node selector widgets in the user interface.